SILCC -- VIII: The impact of far-ultraviolet radiation on star formation and the interstellar medium: Discussion

+We account for the radiation pressure exerted on the gas by EUV photons with \textsc{TreeRay/OnTheSpot}.
+The radiation pressure on dust grains is mostly exerted by infrared (IR) radiation but also overlaps with the FUV radiation band.
+It has been demonstrated that radiation pressure on dust by IR radiation from young massive stars can decrease further fragmentation around the star and add to the self-regulation of star formation \citep{Klepitko2023}.
 Furthermore, our chemical network only considers dust heating by EUV and FUV radiation.
 We do not account for dust heating by the FIR and lower energy photons.
 This could lead to a slight underprediction of $T_\mathrm{dust}$ for our models.
 The dust temperature in the bulk of the gas of the \textsc{AdaptiveG0} models is $T_\mathrm{dust} \approx 10\,\mathrm{K}$, whereas Milky Way observations suggest temperatures of $T_\mathrm{dust} \approx 15-20\,\mathrm{K}$ \citep{Marsh2017}.
 The impact of this discrepancy is negligible for the objectives of this study since the slightly higher dust temperature would not strongly alter the dynamics of the ISM or its efficacy in forming stars.

-A study with a self-consistent treatment of diffuse FUV radiation in combination with diffuse IR radiation is in planning.